jonathanslenders/python-deployer/docs/pages/node.rst

 ::

     class NormalNode(Node):
-        class OurSimpleNode(SimpleNode.Array):
+        class OurParallelNode(ParallelNode.Array):
-            class SimpleNode(SimpleNode):
+            class PNode(ParallelNode):
                 pass

-Basically, you can nest 'normal' nodes inside each other, and ``SimpleNodes`` classes inside each other.
-However, when nesting such a ``SimpleNode`` inside a normal node, the ``.Array`` suffix is required to indicate the creation of an array. ``.JustOne`` can always be used instead of an array, if you assert that only one host will be in there.
+Basically, you can nest 'normal' nodes inside each other, and ``ParallelNode`` classes inside each other.
+However, when nesting such a ``ParallelNode`` inside a normal node, the ``.Array`` suffix is required to indicate the creation of an array. ``.JustOne`` can always be used instead of an array, if you assert that only one host will be in there.

-TODO: more examples...

 Using contrib.nodes